Secure Channel Specifics

 YubiKey Secure Channel Support

 The YubiKey Secure Channel implementation is separate from the rest of the functionality on the YubiKey.
-It is only active when a secure channel is established and sits between the input of APDU commands sent into the secure element and the applications on the YubiKey.
-As such, any command which can be sent as an APDU over CCID can use secure channel, regardless if it is for PIV, OTP or other supported functions.
-The only exceptions are the FIDO protocols (U2F/WebAuthn), as they do not support communication over the CCID channel.
+It is only active when a secure channel is established.
+It sits between the input of APDU commands sent into the secure element and the applications on the YubiKey.
+As such, any command that can be sent as an APDU over CCID can use secure channel, regardless if it is for PIV, OTP or other supported functions.
+The only exceptions are the FIDO protocols (U2F/WebAuthn), because they do not support communication over the CCID channel.

 Transport Keys and Session Keys